top of page

 KAOS - Ronda Larson Kramer & Marianne Tompkins interview

 Kim Dobson of Parallel University interviews Ronda Larson Kramer, attorney, and Marianne Tompkins, advocate for farmland preservation.
-They discuss Bar Holdings, Urban Growth Areas, and saving the Davis Meeker oak.
+They discuss BAR Holdings, Urban Growth Areas, and saving the Davis Meeker oak.
 September 12, 2024.

 2024-09-12 Ronda Larson Kramer & Marianne Tompkins